- 17 November 2010 | Bodyboarding

 This is the question everyone is asking and I have my own strong views, though ultimately it will be the challenge for the IBA to prove up Bodyboarding’s potential.

-The second part of the interview with Gregg Taylor is available HERE.
+Read the second part of the interview with Gregg Taylor.